A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

-Next, we consider the above set up for the adaptive design of the ORVAC trial.
+Next, we extended the above simulation study to consider the adaptive design of the ORVAC trial.
 Similar to the above approach, three models were considered for data generation, and the specific baseline hazard functions under each model are given in Figure \ref{fig:plot_hazards}.
-Again, the exponential, Weibull and general Bayesian models were then used to estimate the treatment effect and as the basis for evaluating the decision rules.
-To summarise each simulation, the posterior mean treatment effect was recorded along with the probability of stopping for effectiveness and futility.
-These summary statistics were recorded regardless of whether the maximum sample size was reached or the trial stopped early.
-In the latter case, the total number of enrolments was also recorded.
+Again, four analysis models were used to estimate the treatment effect and as the basis for evaluating the decision rules.
+From each simulation, we recorded $P(\beta < 0 |\bm{y}_{1:N_j},\bm{x}_{1:N_j}) > \Delta$.
+In addition, we recorded the expectation of the effectiveness (Equation \ref{eq:suc}) and futility (Equation \ref{eq:fut}) rules based on the last interim analysis conducted in the $j$th simulation.
+These summaries were recorded regardless of whether the maximum sample size was reached or the trial stopped early.

-We start by inspecting the distribution of posterior means which is shown in Figure \ref{fig:plot_mu0_v2} for when the super model was generating data, and shown for the exponential and Weibull models in the appendix, see Figures \ref{fig:plot_mu0_exp_v2} and \ref{fig:plot_mu0_weib_v2}, respectively.
-From the plots, it appears as though similar conclusions to the simulation and estimation step above can be drawn here.
-That is, when the data were generated from the super model, using the exponential or Weibull model results in under and over estimation of the treatment effect, respectively.
-This is particularly noticeable for the larger treatment effects.
-This is in contrast to the general Bayesian model which appears to provide relatively unbiased estimates of the treatment effect.
-When there is no treatment effect, the differences between the distributions appear to be minimal.
+We start by inspecting the distribution of posterior modes shown in Figure \ref{fig:plot_mu0_v2} for when the super model generated the data, and shown in the Supplementary Material for when the exponential and Weibull models generated the data, see Figures SM.6 and SM.7, respectively.
+As can be seen, when data were generated from the exponential model, the posterior modes from all four analysis models were relatively unbiased, regardless of the assumed treatment effect.
+When the Weibull model generated the data, the exponential model again underestimated the effect of treatment while the remaining three analysis models provided relatively unbiased estimates of this effect.
+When the data were generated from the super model, again the exponential and piecewise exponential models underestimated the effect of treatment while the Weibull model overestimated this effect for the relatively moderate to large treatment effects.
+Again, the general Bayesian model provided the least biased estimates of treatment effect overall, and this was regardless of the assumed value for $\beta$.